 Get to Know: Adel

 What comes to mind when you think of sweet corn?
-Well, if you’re in Iowa, the city of Adel should!
-With its annual Sweet Corn Festival taking place the second Saturday in August, this growing community knows how to celebrate what makes it special.
+If you’re in Iowa, the city of Adel should!
+With its annual Sweet Corn Festival taking place each August, this growing community knows how to celebrate what makes it special.
 Founded in 1847, Adel is also the birthplace of 1939 Heisman Trophy winner Nile Kinnick, who played for the University of Iowa and for whom Kinnick Stadium is named.
-While in Adel, visit the Raccoon River Valley Trailhead where you can ride, walk, roll or run on 89 miles of paved trail.
-Visit Adel’s oldest and largest park, Kinnick Feller Park or take a short drive to the Bob Feller Museum in nearby Van Meter to find out about the baseball legend’s life and hometown in Iowa.
+While in Adel, visit the Raccoon River Valley Trailhead, where you can ride, walk, roll or run 89 miles of paved trail.
+Spend time at Kinnick Feller Park, one of Adel's most well-known community parks, or take a short drive to the Bob Feller Museum in nearby Van Meter to learn more about the baseball legend’s life and Iowa roots.

 Adel at a Glance